 Tatu Ylonen, Inventor of SSH

-Hi, I'm Tatu Ylonen, the inventor of.
+Hi, I'm Tatu Ylonen, the inventor of SSH.
 I'm a cybersecurity expert and a software engineer.

 My current technical interest relate to broader cybersecurity priorities and how to design systems to be more secure.
 I look at the big picture, how entrerprises operate, and go into deep technical issues.

 I was the principal author of NIST IR 7966, the best practice guidelines for SSH key management.
 I was also the principal author the IETF standards on the SSH protocol, including RFC 4251, 4252, 4253, and 4254.

 I designed the original SSH protocol and wrote the ssh-1.x and ssh-2.x software implementations in 1995 and published it as open source.
 Today, OpenSSH continues its open source tradition based on my original free version.

 I've started a few companies, the most significant being SSH Communications Security.
 I started the company to provide commercial support for SSH and develop other cybersecurity technologies.
 The company went public on NASDAQ OMX Nordic in 2000.
 I work for SSH full time.
 I'm based in the Boston area.

 I've always been an entrepreneur, but by heart I'm an engineer.
 I love to write code, design architectures, and educate people.
 To create new technology and come up with new ideas.

 I've also held business roles in my companies from time to time, including CTO, CEO, and Chairman of a public company.